scott-good/sofy-docs/docs/topics/Using Solutions/managing_solution_users.md

 3. On the left of the screen, under **Manage**, select **Users**, and click on **Add User**

-4. Enter the appropriate information, at a minimum, the username, then save.
+4. Enter the appropriate information, at a minimum the username will be added.
+Click save.

 5. Move to the **Credentials** tab and set a temporary password.